 |Duracell battery ( pack of 60 batteries)||Rs.
 1,400|

 |Siemens hearing aid battery ( 36 pieces)||Rs.
 923|

 |Signia Zink Air ( pack of 60 cells)||Rs.1,274.00|

 |Energizer EZ Turn & Lock Size 312 ( pack of 24 batteries)||Rs.
 1,240.95|

 |iCellTech batteries ( pack of 60 batteries)||Rs.
 2165|

-The largest Size 675 is made for the powerful hearing devices.
-Size 675 zinc-air battery is used in used in extremely powerful devices which are made to provide the topmost amplification possible.
-Denoted by the color blue, they are visibly larger in size and thus have a larger battery life.
+The largest Size 675 is made for powerful hearing devices.
+Size 675 zinc-air battery is used in extremely powerful devices which are made to provide the topmost amplification possible.
+Denoted by the color blue, they are visibly larger in size and thus have larger battery life.
 They last approximately for around 2 weeks when it is worn throughout the day.
 Size 675 batteries are recommended for bone anchored hearing aids and extremely powerful Behind-the-Ear (BTE) hearing aids and in cochlear implants.

 Size 675 hearing aid batteries take the position or replace the below-listed models-

 675A, 675AE,675HPX, 675SA,675DS, 675HP, AC675, AC675E,675UP A675, B900PA DA675H,AC675EZ B6754, PR675 R675ZA S675A V675, V675HP W675ZA ZA675,DA675N L675ZA ME9Z PR44.

 All the world’s leading zinc-air battery manufacturers offer size 675 battery-